 Monitor serum uric acid levels periodically if symptoms of hyperuricemia occur.

-May cause ↑ BUN and serum creatinine.
+May ↑ BUN and serum creatinine.

 Advise patient that this medication should be used in conjunction with diet restrictions (fat, cholesterol, carbohydrates, alcohol), exercise, and cessation of smoking.

-Advise patient to notify health care professional immediately if signs and symptoms of allergic reactions (swelling of face, lips, mouth or tongue; trouble breathing; wheezing; skin rashes, redness, or swelling; severe itching; dizziness or fainting; fast heartbeat or pounding in chest) occur.
+Advise patient to notify health care professional immediately if signs and symptoms of allergic reactions (swelling of face, lips, mouth or tongue; trouble breathing; wheezing; skin rash, redness, or swelling; severe itching; dizziness or fainting; fast heartbeat or pounding in chest) occur.

 Instruct patient to notify health care professional of all Rx or OTC medications, vitamins, or herbal products being taken and consult health care professional before taking any new medications.